Review of Blackhawk Golf Club - Pflugerville, TX

 We liked the back nine at Blackhawk Golf Club a lot more than the front - it has a little more variety and character, the greens seemed a little more challenging, club selection and course management are needed, and there are some great holes like:

 Most of the fairways are wide open off the tee and ample the rest of the way to the pin.
 Homes line one side of most of the fairways and if you spray it, you're in a yard with some kids or dogs!
-When we played the course was still dormant and suffering (like most other Texas courses) from the sever drought.
-Some of the fairways and rough were in very good condition while others had a mixture of some dirt, weeds, and bare spots.
+When we played in November 2017 the fairways were very rough with lots of bare spots and mixture of grass, dirt, and weeds.

 The greens at Blackhawk Golf Club were a variety of shapes and most were about average size - on the back nine there were a couple monster sized greens - and all but one are well guarded by one to three bunkers.
 They were in pretty good shape, held the ball well, ran very true, and were a bit slow.
 Most of the greens have minor slope but are easy to read.
 Putting wasn't an issue for us.

 The bunkers were about average size with lips ranging from a few inches to a couple feet.
 The sand varied from soft and deep to thin, hard, and gritty.
-The bunkers that had been redone were great.
+Some of the bunkers needed some TLC.

 Rates: $15.00 to $42.00